 - Introduce them to key people and get them integrated into their team immediately.

 - Communicate from the outset what you expect of them.
-Continue regular check-ins, ongoing opportunities for their feedback and questions.
+Continue regular check-ins and ongoing opportunities for their feedback and questions.
 Be sure they are clear about their role, their goal and vision from a personal, team and company perspective.
 This is critical.

 - Keep track of their happiness.